 I joined the school band in 1961, playing baritone (euphonium) and then switched to tuba, which I played all through high school and also in college.

 I began playing guitar in 1964.
 I formed my first combo and joined the Musician's Union in 1965, and played my first professional gig on September 25, 1965.
-I have, for the most part, been a Union musician and am currently a member of Local 325, San Diego.
-During this period, I studied with Johnny Adams, a popular USO guitarist, where I learned chord solo style playing, jazz improvisation and fills.
+I have, for the most part, been a Union musician and am currently a Life Member of Local 325, San Diego.
+During this period, I studied with Johnny Adams, a popular jazz and pop guitarist, where I learned chord solo style playing, jazz improvisation and fills.

 I taught private guitar lessons part-time and full-time from 1968 to 1978.
 During this time I also attended college and received a music education degree from Mount Aloysius College in Cresson, PA in 1972, and also attended Indiana University of Pennsylvania in 1973.
 My teachers at college included Maurice White, classical guitar, and Ed McGuire, a popular jazz guitarist who has written books for Mel Bay publications.
 During this time I also worked a heavy schedule of nightclub appearances, including a full-time tour in 1974-1975.

-In 1988, I began working part-time for the San Diego Community College District.
-After 18 years with SDCCD, I am now a full-time tenured professor.
+In 1988, I began working part-time for the San Diego Community College District and after 30+ years with SDCCD, I am now a full-time tenured professor approaching retirement.
 Although I began as a music teacher, I am now teaching Business Information Technology.
-I also work part-time for Grossmont College as a Business Office Technology instructor and also as a Learning & Resource Technology instructor, and have done so since 1995.
+I also worked part-time for Grossmont College as an online instructor teaching how to become a Virtual Assistant, and have worked there as a CSIS lecturer, Business Office Technology instructor, and Learning & Resource Technology instructor since 1995.

 During this time, I continued to play with a variety of San Diego bands, sometimes as often as five days per week.
 I have had the opportunity to work with many well-known entertainers such as Lou Christe, the Outsiders, the Brass Tacks, Johnny Lee, Mickey Gilley, Johnny West, California, Tiffany and others, either as an opening act or as a sideman.

-Although I played a variety of styles, I managed to win the San Diego Country Music Association "Entertainer of the Year" award in 1983, as well as awards for "Most Versatile" and "Best Band."
+Although I played a variety of styles, I managed to win the San Diego Country Music Association "Entertainer of the Year" award in 1983, as well as awards for "Most Versatile," "Best Harmonica Player," and "Best Band."

-I am currently working as a single, singing folk, bluegrass, old-time and gospel songs with acoustic guitar accompaniment.
-As of December 2009, I have joined the contemporary Christian Gospel group "Rightside" (formerly known as the "Gospel Review Vocal Band").
-This is an exciting band that has been around for 10 years and is currently expanding to include me on lead guitar as well as an additional vocalist, bringing the lineup up to 9 members.
-The group features 4 part vocal harmony as well as a driving country rock/jazz ensemble of musicians and, in my estimation, compares favorably with some of the top talent currently on tour from the Nashville area.
+I am currently working as a single, performing both folk and jazz music.
+From November 24, 2009 until June 7, 2011, I worked with the contemporary Christian country rock group "Rightside" (formerly known as the "Gospel Review Vocal Band").
+This is an exciting band that has been around for 10 years.
+The group featured 4 part vocal harmony as well as a driving country rock/jazz ensemble of musicians and, in my estimation, compared favorably with some of the top talent currently on tour from the Nashville area.
+I also currently work occasionally with two San Diego "variety" jazz combos, the "Memory Lane Combo Band," and the "Paragon" band.
+Check my booking calendar for more information.

 Also, I am available to play acoustic or electric guitar with bands for dance or concert shows, or as a session musician and/or arranger on recording projects